codebri/laito/documents/installation.md

 # Installation

-Require ApiFramework in your `composer.json` file:
+Require Laito in your `composer.json` file:

 ```
 {